trinodb/trino/docs/src/main/sphinx/security/oauth2.rst

      - The URL of the JSON Web Key Set (JWKS) endpoint on the authorization server.
 It provides Trino the set of keys containing the public key to verify any JSON Web Token (JWT) from the authorization server.
+   * - ``http-server.authentication.oauth2.userinfo-url``
+     - The URL of the IdPs ``/userinfo`` endpoint.
+If supplied then this URL is used to validate the OAuth access token and retrieve any associated claims.
+This is required if the IdP issues opaque tokens.
    * - ``http-server.authentication.oauth2.client-id``
      - The public identifier of the Trino client.
    * - ``http-server.authentication.oauth2.client-secret``